-Continued Coverage if Member Dies
+Continued Coverage if Subscriber Dies

-Upon the death of a member, his or her spouse, if not eligible for group coverage, may become a member under an individual payment plan.
-In this case, all dependent children of such deceased member may continue to be enrolled as though they were dependents of such new member.
+Upon the death of a subscriber, the subscriber's spouse or domestic partner enrolled in the plan as an eligible dependent, if not eligible for group coverage, may become a subscriber under an individual payment plan.
+In the event a subscriber's spouse or domestic partner becomes a subscriber under an individual payment plan, all dependent children of the deceased may continue to be enrolled as members under such individual payment plan.